 Much of the Welles story is difficult to put together because he himself was such a teller of tall tales.
-You know, he went to Morocco when he was 16 years old and the stories he told of his time there, hanging out with a sheik in a freakin’ tent and chillin’ with the Arabs smoking a hookah pipe in the mountains, stuff like that, have just grown in the telling.
-Then there are times, like Welles’s sojourn in Ireland as a teenager (which really is an amazing story) when he basically strolled into an audition at the up-and-coming Gate Theatre (which had set itself as a rival to the dominant Abbey) and got a part.
+You know, he went to Morocco when he was 16 years old and the hung out with a sheik in a freakin’ tent, chillin’ with the Arabs smoking a hookah pipe in the mountains, stuff like that, he probably participated in at least one revolution, no doubt.
+Then there are other stories which clearly actually occurred, like Welles’s sojourn in Ireland as a teenager, when he basically strolled into an audition at the brand-new Gate Theatre (which had set itself as a rival to the dominant Abbey) and got a part in an upcoming production.
 Welles made it seem, in his letters home, and then later in his life, that he was given a lead INSTANTLY.
 That’s not quite how it went, but he did, indeed, take the Ireland theatre world by storm as a teenager.
 He was the toast of Dublin at age 17.
-This cannot be disputed.
 The truth is crazy enough without embellishment.
+But the embellishments are fun too, with a storyteller like Welles.

-But for Welles, truth was never as interesting as fantasy, and he is at his best when he can project himself into his own fantasies.
+But for Welles, truth was never as interesting as fantasy, and he was at his best when he willfully projected himself into his own fantasies.
+Not everyone has the confidence to do such a thing.
 Isn’t that what Citizen Kane was all about, and War of the Worlds?
-If you build it, he will come.
 “Here is my fantasy/nightmare/dream.
-I request that you participate in it, willingly or no.” Welles was an old-fashioned showman, a purveyor of tricks, and then (in the case of War of the Worlds) acting baffled and “aw, shucks, sorry I freaked you all out” when he was found out.
+I request that you participate in it.”
+Welles was an old-fashioned showman, a purveyor of tricks, and then (in the case of War of the Worlds) he would act baffled and “aw, shucks, sorry I freaked you all out” when the curtain was drawn back and he was revealed.
 It was brilliant.

-Then there is the famous Cradle Will Rock experience (which John Houseman describes so wonderfully in his own memoirs), the voodoo Macbeth done in Harlem with all black actors in the 1930s (which Welles directed at age 22), the Mercury Theatre, the War of the Worlds broadcast, the precedent-breaking deal with RKO which led to Citizen Kane … and then, of course, the craziness of the newspaper war Hearst launched against Welles and RKO because of Citizen Kane, virtually killing the film.
+Then there is the famous Cradle Will Rock experience (which John Houseman describes so wonderfully in his own memoirs), and the “voodoo Macbeth” done in Harlem with all black actors in the 1930s (Welles directed that production at age 22), the Mercury Theatre, the War of the Worlds broadcast, the precedent-breaking deal with RKO which led to Citizen Kane … and then, of course, the craziness of the newspaper war Hearst launched against Welles and RKO because of Citizen Kane, virtually killing the film before it even opened.
 Not to mention the following events, the tragedy of the botched Magnificent Ambersons, Welles’s insane time in Rio during World War II, and etc. etc.

-Simon Callow’s two-volume biography (and there will, apparently, be a third volume, and I’m waiting for it like a lunatic) is fantastic (if, perhaps, a bit TOO detailed, and I can’t believe I’m saying that, but Callow is so obsessed with his subject that he devotes 10 pages to analyzing a paper Welles wrote as a schoolboy.
-I appreciate obsession, don’t get me wrong, and God forbid if I ever wrote a book about Dean Stockwell or Mickey Rourke or Gena Rowlands – because I find literally everything about these people interesting.
-Give me a grocery list scribbled by them, and I’d include it in the book.
+Simon Callow’s two-volume biography (and there will, apparently, be a third volume) is fantastic (if, perhaps, a bit TOO detailed, and I can’t believe I’m saying that, but Callow is so obsessed with his subject that he devotes 10 pages to analyzing a paper Welles wrote as a schoolboy.
+I appreciate obsession, don’t get me wrong, and God forbid if I ever wrote a book about Elvis Presley or Gena Rowlands, because I find literally everything about these people interesting.
+Give me a grocery list scribbled by them, and I’d have a hard time leaving it out of the book.
 So I sympathize with Callow).
-Regardless, one of the spectacular things about Callow’s biography is this level of detail, yes, but also the theatrical background from which Callow comes.
+Regardless, one of the spectacular things about Callow’s biography is its level of detail, yes, but also the theatrical background from which Callow comes.
 He doesn’t just list events.
 He talks about them in their artistic context.
 People who don’t know about Welles may just think of “War of the Worlds” or “Citizen Kane” when they hear his name.
 But there is so much more.
 Callow analyzes Welles’s production values, his script adaptations, Callow is unafraid to criticize Welles, and he does it as a fellow actor/director.
 I love that aspect of the books.
 Why was Welles’ voodoo Macbeth so groundbreaking?
-And Callow doesn’t just stay on the surface of that incredible event (black actors, mostly non-professional, the Great Depression, Harlem location), but Callow looks at Welles’s adaptation, what he chose to cut, how he rearranged things, and whether or not, in Callow’s estimation, it was successful.
-Welles saw Shakespeare not as a great man to be revered and feared – but as a guy who wrote awesome plays that could certainly stand to be mucked up with a bit.
-Callow then uses said adaptation to make theories about where Welles was at that time.
+And Callow doesn’t just stay on the surface of that incredible event (black actors, mostly non-professional, the Great Depression, Harlem location), but Callow looks at Welles’s adaptation, what Welles chose to cut, how he rearranged things in the play, and whether or not, in Callow’s estimation, it was successful.
+Welles saw Shakespeare not as a great man to be revered and feared, but as a guy who wrote awesome plays that could certainly stand to be mucked up with a bit.
+Callow then uses said adaptation to make theories about where Welles was at that time as an artist.
 What interested him?
-Let us look at what he chose to cut, and speculate on why he felt that had to go?

 In his last years, Welles did more commercials, he narrated documentaries, he attempted to launch fresh projects and to complete old ones.
 He appeared in It Happened One Christmas (77, Doald Wyre), The Muppet Movie (79, James Frawley), and Butterfly (81, Matt Cimber).
 But none of those matched his provocative role as the wise man in the back row of the theatre in his friend Henry Jaglom’s Someone To Love (87).
 In short, he presided over the special chaos of his life as it closed, apparently seeking help and friends, yet secretly sealed against trespass.
 His unfinished films are now seeing the light of day – even pieces of It’s All True.
 But so little about the life and work of Welles is all or anywhere near true.
 He inhaled legend – and changed our air.
 It is the greatest career in films, the most tragic, and the one with most warnings for the rest of us.

-Welles was clearly a prodigy of some kind, albeit a messy one.
-As a young boy, he was already on his way, and he was lucky enough (or persistent enough) to find mentors who could push him further and further along.
-He was doing summer stock as a teenager, appearing in Shakespeare, and he was also a student at an elite boy’s school which had a stellar drama department.
+Welles was clearly a prodigy of some kind.
+As a young boy, he was already on his way, and he was lucky enough (or persistent enough) to find mentors who could push him, encourage him.
+He did summer stock as a teenager, appearing in Shakespeare plays, and he was also a student at an elite boy’s school that had a stellar drama department.
 Welles remained connected with that school all his life.
-He did not forget his influences, and he did not forget where he came from (although he also would speak of things in retrospect and always put HIMSELF at the center of everything.
-It reminds me a bit of how Howard Hawks talked.
-Every great idea in Hollywood, every unpredictable yet ultimately successful casting decision was originally Hawks’ idea, according to Hawks.
-It’s kind of endearing.
-It makes it hell on a biographer, but still: these men were storytellers and artists.
-If you’re looking for literal truth, I don’t know why you would look for it in show business and the people who practice it!)

 ‘Is this all the light you can give me?’ he said in a voice like a regretful oboe.
 We hadn’t given him any at all yet, so that was settled, and he began.
 It was an astonishing performance, wrong from beginning to end but with all the qualities of fine acting tearing their way through a chaos of inexperience.
 His diction was practically perfect, his personality, in spite of his fantastic circus antics, was real and varied; his sense of passion, of evil, of drunkenness, of tyranny, of a sort of demoniac authority was arresting; a preposterous energy pulsated through everything he did.
 One wanted to bellow with laughter, yet the laughter died on one’s lips.
 One wanted to say, ‘Now, now, really, you know,’ but something stopped the words from coming.
 And that was because he was real to himself, because it was something more to him than a show, more than the mere inflated exhibitionism one might have suspected from his previous talk, something much more.